For more up to date information and news on our project and to access materials, please visit the ADVANCEGeo website hosted by SERC.

 The Earth Science Women’s Network, Association for Women Geoscientists and the American Geophysical Union are partnering to address the problem of sexual harassment in the earth, space and environmental sciences with a four-year, $1.1 million grant from the National Science Foundation ADVANCE program.
 A primary goal of the project is to improve work climate conditions by developing bystander intervention workshops for department heads, chairs, faculty and grad students to appropriately respond to and prevent sexual harassment on campus and in the field as well as include awareness and prevention training of sexual and other types of harassment in the teaching of ethical conduct in research.

 We propose to raise awareness of the pervasiveness of sexual harassment through development of tested workshops for department heads, chairs, and faculty and a survey of the geoscience community.
-Our work will address the culture of academic geoscience by empowering the earth and space science community to stop and prevent sexual harassment by developing strategies of bystander intervention and disseminating these through in-person and online workshops.
-We will enhance ethics training of current and future geoscientists by producing teaching modules that include sexual harassment as research misconduct.
+Our work will address the culture of academic geoscience by empowering the earth and space science community to stop and prevent sexual and other types of harassment by developing strategies of bystander intervention and disseminating these through in-person and online workshops.
+We will enhance ethics training of current and future geoscientists by producing teaching modules that include harassment, bullying and discrimination as research misconduct.
 We will partner with professional societies for national dissemination and sustainability.

 The aims of our research are to:

-- Develop and test sexual harassment bystander intervention training programs with geoscience-relevant scenarios and that incorporate experiences of diverse women.
+- Develop and test bystander intervention training programs with geoscience-relevant scenarios and that incorporate intersectionality.

-- Develop teaching modules on sexual harassment for geoscience faculty and instructors to use in research ethics training courses.
+- Develop teaching modules on harassment, bullying and discrimination as scientific misconduct for use in research ethics training courses.

 - Disseminate training workshops, webinars, and teaching modules via partnership with professional societies for sustainability.